endevver/mt-plugin-template-optimizer/README.md

   make.
 * Select the specific changes to apply and then to apply them.

+# Usage

+This plugin's capabilities are accessed from the System's Manage Blogs screen.
+Select the blogs in the table that you want to analyze, then select "Optimize" from the action bar's pull down menu.
+Then click "Go."

+The subsequent screen will display a listing of the findings the plugin has made.
+Select the ones you would like to apply to your templates and click the "Apply" button in the action bar.

+You will then be returned to your Manage Blogs page.

 # Installation

 To install this plugin follow the instructions found here: